-Lindsay is an attorney in the firm’s Charlotte office with a practice focused in the area of workersʹ compensation.
+Lindsay Wikle is a Partner at Hedrick Gardner’s Charlotte office with a practice focused in the area of workersʹ compensation.
 She regularly represents insurance companies and employers involved in a wide range of business sectors, including food and service, trucking, manufacturing, and financial industries along with a large assortment of small businesses throughout North Carolina.
-Lindsay also has extensive experience defending a Fortune 100 media and communications corporation throughout North Carolina in a wide-array of claims involving customer service representatives to technicians.
+Lindsay also has extensive experience defending a Fortune 100 media and communications corporation throughout North Carolina in a wide array of claims involving customer service representatives to technicians.
 Lindsay has a broad range of trial experience and aggressively works with each client toward favorable claim resolutions.

 PROFESSIONAL AND CIVIC INVOLVEMENT: